braak/Moo/README.md

 This Repository creates a binary that prints a cow.

 ## Why?
 This is mostly a test.
 It is supposed to be slightly more complex than "Hello, World!".
 In addition to creating a binary a library is created and linked against.
-In the future I plan to add more features.
+In the future I might add more features.

 ## Copyright and license
 Copyright 2016 Jan-Niklas Braak